Changelog

 -

-Cross-platform signed CLI binaries
+Cross-platform CLI binaries

 -